Bachelor of Arts in Foreign Language Studies

 Program Introduction

-The normal duration of this course is 4 year,and the maximum duration is 7 years.
+The normal duration of this program is 4 years,and the maximum duration is 7 years.

 Face-to-face Teaching